Blog Post No.91

 Updated on 2nd October 2022: Published on 16th September 2016 (Previously posted on Monday 14th July 2014)

 A counsellor’s blog: Was Sigmund Freud a celibate and repressed homosexual?

-As we approached last weekend, Renata and I decided we needed a break and so we decided to visit Manchester on Saturday 12th July.
+As we approached last weekend (in the middle of July 2014), Renata and I decided we needed a break and so we decided to visit Manchester on Saturday 12th July.

 On Saturday morning, I pulled my back out, and was in pain and unable to even dress myself.

 I was in enormous pain, and our outing to Manchester seemed to be hopelessly compromised.

 However, I remembered what I had learned from Sarah Key’s wonderful book (Body in Action), on previous occasions, and so: